vizhnu/notebook/docs/source/extending/keymaps.rst

-The name of the available ``commands`` can be find by hovering over the right end of a row in the command palette.
+The name of the available ``commands`` can be found by hovering over the right end of a row in the command palette.